aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

 When a customer wants to retire version 12, they can

  * scan the database for any records where attr_exists("gZ_v_12") and re-write them
  * create a temporary GSI, with a partition key of `gZ_v_12`, scan that table and re-write the items.
-When the index is empty, the customer can be certain that no records remain that were written with version 12.
+  When the index is empty,
+  the customer can be certain that no records remain that were written with version 12.

+It is important for customers to update previous versions, because until they do, multiple reads need to be performed to find all matching records across all beacon versions.

 ### Primary Key Generation